seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 The SSH zone receiver/publisher, fixed simulation credentials, and removal of Namingo's untouched `.test` and `.com.test` sample rows during bootstrap are also SeedEmu integration code.
-The compact EC TLS and Ed25519 SSH credentials are kept as one-line constants in `domain_registration.py`.
+Deployment-local EC TLS and Ed25519 SSH credentials are generated by the reusable services.
 Production deployments must inject separately managed secrets instead.